Confidence Intervals for Error Rates in 1:1 Matching Tasks: Critical Statistical Analysis and Recommendations: Introduction

-It is worth mentioning that we are not the first to consider these issues.
+\editedinline{To construct confidence intervals for the accuracy of algorithms used in 1:1 matching tasks, using standard Wald intervals based on the Gaussian approximation of the maximum likelihood estimator may appear to be a viable approach~\citep{casella2021statistical, wasserman2004all}.} However, this approach is problematic for the following two reasons: \begin{enumerate}[\rm(M\arabic*)] \item \underline{\emph{Low error rates.}} When the 1:1 matching algorithm is highly accurate, as is the case, for instance, in face recognition (FR) systems~\citep{grother2019face}, error rates are close to zero, which makes the Gaussian approximation inaccurate.
+Consequently, confidence intervals based on this approximation may significantly under-cover the true error rates. \item \underline{\emph{Sample dependence.}} When test sets are relatively small the pair-wise samples used in matching tasks may include the same item multiple times, e.g. the same face photograph may be used in multiple comparisons.
+This means that the samples are correlated.
+Therefore, using Wald intervals with variance estimated under the independence assumption is not suitable for this scenario. \end{enumerate} \editedinline{Our study focuses precisely on these issues.} It is worth mentioning that we are not the first to consider low error rates and sample dependence.
 Bootstrap procedures have been proposed in the FR literature to address sample dependence and have been widely used in empirical studies~\citep{bolle2004error, poh2007performance, wu2016impact, phillips2011distinguishing}.
 However, the development of these methods was based on heuristic arguments, and there has been limited discussion regarding their statistical guarantees, such as their frequentist coverage.
 For instance, it is well known that confidence intervals based on bootstrap resampling can fail to achieve nominal coverage in various settings, meaning that the probability of the true parameter being contained in the intervals is lower than the desired rate.
 This issue is prominent when accuracy/error metrics are close to the parameter boundary (e.g., false acceptance rate is close to 0) or when sample sizes are small.
 These issues are particularly pertinent in intersectional analyses within bias assessments~\citep{balakrishnan2020towards}, where the number of images available for certain demographic subgroups is often limited.